Must know salary negotiation tips for NZ employers

 3. Don’t start with a massive lowball

 Successful businesses are bottom line conscious, that’s a given.
 And, while this often means cutting costs wherever possible, beginning salary negotiations with an inappropriately low figure isn’t advisable.
+Particularly during a talent short market where quality candidates are in high demand.

-To most candidates, it’ll be painfully obvious what you’re doing.
 And remember, until they’ve signed on the dotted line, an applicant can easily walk away – so the impression you create still counts.

 Hopefully you asked ‘the salary question’ during the interview stage, and kept notes of your preferred candidates’ responses.
 Sometimes, you’ll be able to say ‘yes’ straight away to what they’re after, but if not, you can use their answer as the basis for a fair starting point.